Emelie Forsberg: Personal life

-In February 2016 Forsberg and Kilian Jornet bought a house in Måndalen in the Rauma municipality in the Norwegian county Møre og Romsdal.
+In February 2016 Forsberg and Kilian Jornet bought a house in Måndalen in Rauma Municipality in the Norwegian county Møre og Romsdal.
 In 2017 the Rauma Chamber of Commerce awarded the title "Rauma Ambassador of the Year" to the couple.

 Prior to Rauma they lived in a remodelled old mill in the hamlet Montroc outside of Chamonix in France.
 Both make a living from skyrunning and ski mountaineering.

 Forsberg started studies to become a forester in 2005 but decided that the curriculum was not what she had anticipated.
 Four years later she instead started to study for a master's degree in biology at University of Umeå in Sweden and University of Tromsø in Norway.
 Her Masters deposition is on hold while she concentrates on training and racing professionally.
 At the University of Umeå Forsberg participated in the school's program for elite athletes, designed to facilitate academic studies in parallel with intensive training and competition.
 She loves to bake and eat buns after working a while as a baker.
 At times her recipes appear on her blog under the heading Recipes from a mountain lover.
 Forsberg is very active on social media and has over 190 000 followers on Facebook and 300 000 on Instagram (August 2021).

 On 7 September 2013 Forsberg and Kílian Jornet were rescued by the PGHM (Peloton de Gendarmerie de Haute Montagne, Mountain Gendarmerie) on the Frendo spur of the North Face of Aiguille du Midi in the Mont Blanc massif close to Chamonix, France, in degenerating weather and with inadequate equipment for the situation.
 Both were extremely apologetic afterwards.

 Forsberg's sister Evy Tess Therese Forsberg is an accomplished sportswoman who has competed on the Scotland women's national rugby sevens team and become European Weightlifting Champion.

 In 2018 Forsberg together with fellow athletes Ida Nilsson and Mimmi Kotka started Moonvalley, an on-line shop dedicated to organic energy bars and sportsdrinks.

 Forsberg gave birth to a daughter on 24 March 2019 (with Jornet as father).
 The couple's second daughter was born on 15 April 2021.